melezhik/swat/README.md

 It is important to note that bash hooks are executed _after swat settings merge done_ , see  ["Swat Settings"](#swat-settings) section to get more about swat settings.

-## Predifined variables
+## Predefined variables

-List of variables one may rely upon when writting perl/bash hooks:
+List of variables one may rely upon when writing perl/bash hooks:

 - **http\_url**
 - **curl\_params**